 Another common problem we see here in the Philadelphia area is that smoke chambers are incorrectly sized.
 The height of the smoke chamber should not be greater than the width of the firebox, but this is commonly the case.

-But rest assured, whether your smoke chamber is starting to develop cracks and gaps or it was built incorrectly or in a corbeled fashion, we can repair and restore your smoke chamber for a safer, more efficient fireside experience.
+Rest assured, whether your smoke chamber is starting to develop cracks and gaps or it was built incorrectly or in a corbeled fashion, we can repair and restore your smoke chamber for a safer, more efficient fireside experience.

+Smoke chamber parging should be done by experienced chimney professionals who know how to properly handle and apply refractory materials.
 Here at Lou Curley’s Chimney Service, we parge smoke chambers smooth using ChamberCoat, a UL listed smoke chamber restoration product from ChimneySaver.
 This product is designed to meet and exceed all national and building codes for smoke chamber repairs and: